 What does Danish accounting do?

-- the laws governing Danish accounting;
+- the laws governing Danish bookkeeping;

 - the classification of reporting obligations;

-- accounting for Danish sole proprietorships;
+- bookkeeping for Danish sole proprietorships;

-- accounting for Danish companies;
+- bookkeeping for Danish companies;

 - chart of Danish accounts;